 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 There will be three Discussions throughout the course.
 The purpose of Discussions is to generate interaction among the candidates in regards to relevant and current course topics.
 The candidate is required to submit 1 thread of 450–500 words.
 If the candidate chooses to use journal articles (within past five years), quotes, text references, and Bible passages to support his/her opinion, the resources must be cited using current APA format.
 The candidate must submit two replies of 150-200 words each.
 In each reply, there must be at least 2 well-developed paragraphs.
 The Discussions must be done in current APA format.
-(MLO: B, D, G)
+(CLO: B, D, G)

 Lesson Plan Assignments (3)

 The candidate will create 3 lesson plans that contain a reading or writing focus.
 Each lesson will be on a separate topic: reading skills, writing skills, and literature.
 The candidate must use the edTPA approved Lesson Plan Template to submit this assignment.
 All instructional materials will be attached to the template.
 For each lesson plan submission, a new template is used.
-(MLO: A, C, F, G)
+(CLO: A, C, F, G)

 Early Literacy Foundation Blocks Assignment